Szeletian

-The Szeleta Culture is a transitional archaeological culture between the Middle Paleolithic and the Upper Palaeolithic, found in Austria, Moravia, northern Hungary, and southern Poland.
-It is dated to 44,000 to 40,000 years ago, a period when both Neanderthals and modern humans were present in Europe.
+The Szeleta Culture, or Szeletian, is a transitional archaeological culture between the Middle Paleolithic and the Upper Palaeolithic, found in Austria, Moravia, northern Hungary, and southern Poland.
+It is dated to 44,000 to 40,000 years ago (up to 35,000 years ago according to some scholars), a period when both Neanderthals and modern humans were present in Europe.
 Most experts think that it is a Neanderthal culture, but the issue is debated.
-It is named after Szeleta Cave in the Bükk Mountains in Hungary.
+It is named after Szeleta Cave in the Bükk Mountains in Hungary, though other prominent sites include Dzierżysław in Poland and Vedrovice V in Moravia.

-It was preceded by the Bohunician (48,000–40,000 BP), and is roughly contemporary with the Aurignacian (43,000–26,000 BP) in France, and the Uluzzian (45,000–37,000 BP) in Italy.
+It was preceded by the Bohunician (48,000–40,000 BP), and is roughly contemporary with the Aurignacian (43,000–26,000 BP) in France, the Uluzzian (45,000–37,000 BP) in Italy, and the Lincombian-Ranisian-Jerzmanowician (starting around 45,000 BP) in parts of Britain, Germany, and Poland.
 It was succeeded by the Gravettian (33,000–21,000 BP).

+It is considered one of two major transitional archaeological industries in east-central Europe, along with the Bohunician.

 The initial excavation of the Szeletian cave was carried out from 1906 to 1913 by Ottocar Kadić.
 The idea of a distinctive Szeletian culture was advocated by the Czechoslovak archaeologist František Prošek (1922–1958).